Berki Banko walked away from everything he’d ever known … and then back again.

 Lying in bed one night, his stomach burned.
 Berki still isn’t sure whether what he saw next was a dream or a vision.
-He imagined a man coming into his room, aiming a large flashlight at his eyes.
+He saw a man coming into his room, aiming a large flashlight at his eyes.
 Berki begged the man to rid his body of pain.
-He imagined the man snapping on gloves, holding the flashlight steady and cutting into his torso.
+He saw the man snapping on gloves, holding the flashlight steady and cutting into his torso.
 Berki envisioned his heart beating within his open chest.
 After the man pulled and tugged and washed the infected area, he closed the incision and Berki fell asleep.

 The next morning, Berki’s pain was gone.
 He wept as he told his friends.